 The 30-year trend towards earlier breakup dates in western Hudson Bay does correlate with overall population declines since the 1980s but rarely do specific early breakup dates correlate with short-term declines in population size.
-For example, breakup was apparently early in 1990 (Fig. 2) but, as noted above, low ringed seal production that year was blamed on shallow winter
+For example, breakup was apparently early in 1990 (Fig. 2) but, as noted above, low ringed seal production that year was blamed on shallow winter snow depths and there was not unexpectedly an associated decline in polar bear numbers (Fig. 1).

-In 2003, breakup was very early (Fig. 2) and was associated with only a modest deline in polar bear numbers over the next few years (Fig.1).50 Lunn and colleagues found no trend in breakup or freeze-up dates between 2001 and 2010; breakup dates were not getting earlier over time nor were freeze-up dates getting later.51 In contrast, seal pup production and polar bear cub survival were both low in 1991 (Fig. 2), but both were blamed on the relatively late breakup of sea ice that year and its associated short open-water season.
+In 2003, breakup was very early (Fig. 2) and was associated with only a modest deline in polar bear numbers over the next few years (Fig.1).
+Lunn and colleagues found no trend in breakup or freeze-up dates between 2001 and 2010; breakup dates were not getting earlier over time nor were freeze-up dates getting later.
+In contrast, seal pup production and polar bear cub survival were both low in 1991 (Fig. 2), but both were blamed on the relatively late breakup of sea ice that year and its associated short open-water season.
 Unfortunately, spring snow depths over sea ice and spring ice thickness for Hudson Bay do not appear to be reported independently of ringed seal research reports, which means polar bear biologists are lacking a long-term, detailed record of these critical winter and spring sea ice habitat characteristics to include in their analyses and predictive models.